onzfonz/comp227/src/content/8/en/part8c.md

 In `DiaryEntry`, we specified that its type is `Weather`, but the TypeScript compiler had inferred its type to be `string`.

-We can fix the problem by doing a [type assertion](http://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions).
+We can fix the problem by doing a [type assertion](http://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions).
-This should be done only if we are certain we know what we are doing.
+As we already [mentioned](/en/part8/first_steps_with_type_script#type-assertion) type assertions should be done only if we are certain we know what we are doing!

 If we assert the type of the variable `diaryData` to be `DiaryEntry` with the keyword `as`, everything should work:

 ```js